Billie Eilish releases surprise EP 'Guitar Songs' — listen to it here

 According to Eilish in an interview with Apple Music, she and her brother Finneas worked on it together on December 30, and it was the first song that they had written since ‘Happier Than Ever’.
 “It’s called ‘The 30th’ because something happened on November 30 and it had just been the most indescribable thing to have to witness and experience,” she explained.

 Both songs are now available for streaming on Spotify, Apple Music and Youtube.
-Fingers crossed that Eilish performs them at her upcoming concert in Kuala Lumpur on August 18 at the National Stadium, Bukit Jalil.
+Fingers crossed that Eilish performs them at her upcoming concert here on 21st August at the Singapore National Stadium.

 Listen to ‘Guitar Songs’ here: